LALP Custom Programs

 A semester-long course in the Humanities with individual coaching for Immune Coding Institute (Spain).

 Based on Georgetown’s ILG model, LALP implements every year a 10-day custom program in coordination with the Centro de Estudos Sociedade e Tecnologia (CEST) at the Universidade de São Paulo and the Escola Nacional de Administração Pública (ENAP) in Brazil.

 - Foundations: Strengthen foundations of principles of governance and analyze emerging challenges and issues to develop new frameworks for addressing policy issues.

 - Innovation in Policy Development: Provide tools for the elaboration and evaluation of viable public policies with a high impact for society.

 - Diverse Perspectives: Analyze innovative best practices in the implementation and impact of public policies in diverse countries, taking into consideration the inclusion of different sectors to develop truly integral policies.

 - Using New Technologies: Empowering public policy leaders to leverage the latest technology for the benefit of society.

-The third edition of ILG Brazil was held in Brasilia from November 5-December 5, 2018 as a 3 module 10-day program designed for high level public policy leaders from Brazil .
-Sponsored by Microsoft.
+The third edition of ILG Brazil was held in Brasilia from November 5 to December 5, 2018, as a three-module 10-day program designed for high-level public policy leaders from Brazil and sponsored by Microsoft.